|

 The four large tanks were as yet empty.
 At the works, however, to which the visitors next proceeded, the cable about to be embarked was rapidly approaching completion, so that the elaborate process could be examined in all its stages.
 The experience gained during the past few years has shown that the deep sea cable has many foes, and a new feature in the construction of the one destined to form the first cargo of the Sherard Osborn had for its object the defeat of that most pertinacious enemy, the teredo navalis.
 For this purpose, amongst the eight coverings with which the precious copper is protected there has been introduced a wrapper of brass tape, and it is confidently anticipated that this final precaution will baffle even the teredo navalis.

-Note: The “teredo tape” described in the article above had only just been introduced in 1878 by Henry Clifford, Chief Engineer of the Telegraph Construction & Maintenance Company, at whose premises the Sherard Osborn was moored. |
+Note: The “teredo tape” described in the article above had only just been introduced in 1878 by Henry Clifford, Chief Engineer of the Telegraph Construction & Maintenance Company of Enderby Wharf, Greenwich, where the Sherard Osborn was moored. |